blltrx/sitemd/P-wymetro.md

 - inefficient start time and location. i tried to make Pontefract Baghill one of the first stations so i didn't have to deal with it later, which turned out to be a bad idea. i could have started up to two hours earlier which would have given me the time to complete the run. i also could have saved time by starting at Walsden, or Knottingly.
 - delays. there were delays of upto 40 mins towards york, slowing me down doing the Micklefield branch.
-- inefficient routing. i should have got a bus from Steeton & Silsden to Ilkley when doing the Airedale and Wharfedale lines to save me doubling back on myself. i'll attempt again either early june or mid september.
+- inefficient routing. i should have got a bus from Steeton & Silsden to Ilkley when doing the Airedale and Wharfedale lines to save me doubling back on myself. i'll attempt again october '24.

-below is my log. i forgot to keep track of the service headcode, so instead i've marked out where i borded and alighted each service. i've also marked my change, as in this run i did change via bus between two stations.
+below is my log. i forgot to keep track of the service headcode, so instead i've marked out where i boarded and alighted each service. i've also marked my change, as in this run i did change via bus between two stations.

 Change             |Service     |Station                |Time
 -------------------|------------|-----------------------|---------